B0neShAd0w/Hacktoria/Where’s Klumgongyn?.md

 ### Methodology:

-Let's take a closer look at the supplied image, What information can we gather?:
+Let's take a closer look at the supplied image, what information can we gather?:
 * Taxi company name and phone number(s)
 * Sand on the road - this must mean we are near a beach.
-* Hot climate judging by the vegetation and sun awning(s)
+* Hot climate, judging by the vegetation and sun awning(s)
-* Place of worship in the background - possibly a Mosque
+* Mosque in the background

 A quick Google search for `My Taxi 688 2122` reveals they have a Facebook page.

 ![Screenshot 2022-12-02 123001](https://user-images.githubusercontent.com/117080369/205293393-ce8d70d5-524f-49e7-a002-1f2cec8e3dcc.png)

-Looking through their Facebook page gives us an address
+Looking through their Facebook page and clicking on the `Discussion` tab gives us an address.

 ![Screenshot 2022-12-02 123143](https://user-images.githubusercontent.com/117080369/205293650-d0208e99-6d73-4052-83d1-9a6a67f9aac6.png)